The VITA lab has closed for the season

 - When you arrive at the lab, you will put your name on a walk-in list.
 If you are not present when we call your name to help you, you will forfeit your place in line.
+To put your name on the walk-in list, fill out the form on this page (also accessible via the QR code on the door to the lab).
 This ensures all of our visitors have the same opportunity to receive help.

 - Once a volunteer starts your tax return, it can take up to an hour and a half to complete.
 This doesn't include time waiting for a volunteer to become available.
 Please plan accordingly!